-- 1. Switch the key of the main panel to ignition (if equipped). - 2.
+- 1. Switch the key of the main panel to ignition (if 4.
+Press the Start button halfway (position 1/2) to start equipped). - 2.
 Move the control lever to the neutral position.

 3. Press the ON/STOP button.
-All the warning lamps come on and the acoustic alarm sounds (on C4 and A4 panel).
+All the warning lamps come on and the alarm sounds (on C4 and A4 panel).
 After a few seconds, only the engine oil pressure and Battery charge lamps remain lit.